CancerCollaboratory/dockstore-ui/app/docs/docker_registries.md

 Amazon ECR images have an associated file containing the `Repository Policies`.
 When a tool user requests access to an Amazon ECR image, the tool maintainer should add them to the list of users with pull access.

-More information can be found on the [Amazon ECR](http://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicyExamples.html#IAM_allow_other_accounts) page.
+More information can be found on this [Amazon ECR](http://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicyExamples.html#IAM_allow_other_accounts) page.

 ## Docker Registry Request

 If you would like to request support for a registry that is not currently supported, then please create an issue on our [Github](https://github.com/ga4gh/dockstore/issues) page.

+## Next Steps

+Read up on the differences between public and private tools on Dockstore at the [Public and Private Tools](/docs/public_private_tools) page or see our [full list of documentation](/docs).